K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 3. Convert the three files in the bin folder to UNIX files using the following command.
 >dos2unix bin/bundle bin/rake bin/rails
 >※	This command does not run on Windows Power Shell.
 Command prompts allow you to execute commands.
-Once the conversion has completed successfully, you can see the following screen:
+Once the conversion has been completed successfully, you can see the following screen:
 >![ruby16]

 4. Perform the procedure [4) Start Application and Bind Service on Open Platform Application] again.